Valentinian I: Early life

-Valentinian was born in 321 at Cibalae (now Vinkovci, Croatia) in southern Pannonia into a family of Illyrian origin.
+Valentinian was born in 321 at Cibalae (now Vinkovci, Croatia) in southern Pannonia into a family of Illyro-Roman origin.
 Valentinian and his younger brother Valens were the sons of Gratianus (nicknamed Funarius), a military officer renowned for his wrestling skills.

 Gratianus was promoted to comes Africae in the late 320s or early 330s, and the young Valentinian accompanied his father to Africa.
-However, Gratian was soon accused of embezzlement and retired.
+However, Gratianus was soon accused of embezzlement and retired.
 Valentinian joined the army in the late 330s and later probably acquired the position of protector domesticus.
-Gratian was later recalled during the early 340s and was made comes Britanniae.
-After holding this post, Gratianus retired to the family estate in Cibalae.
+Gratianus was later recalled during the early 340s and was made comes Britanniarum.
+After holding this post, he retired to the family estate in Cibalae.

 In 350, Constans I was assassinated by agents of the usurper Magnentius, a commander who proclaimed himself emperor in Gaul.
 Constantius II, older brother of Constans and emperor in the East, promptly set forth towards Magnentius with a large army.
-The following year the two emperors met in Pannonia.
-The ensuing Battle of Mursa Major resulted in a costly victory for Constantius.
-Two years later he defeated Magnentius again in southern Gaul at the Battle of Mons Seleucus.
-Magnentius, now realizing the futility of continuing his revolt, committed suicide in August that year; making Constantius sole ruler of the empire.
+The following year the two emperors met in Pannonia and fought the Battle of Mursa Major, which ended in a costly victory for Constantius.
+Two years later Magnentius killed himself after another defeat at the Battle of Mons Seleucus, leaving Constantius sole ruler of the empire.
 It was around this time that Constantius confiscated Gratianus' property, for supposedly showing hospitality to Magnentius when he was in Pannonia.
 Despite his father's fall from favour, Valentinian does not seem to have been adversely affected at this time, making it unlikely he ever fought for the usurper.
 It is known that Valentinian was in the region during the conflict, but what involvement he had in the war, if any, is unknown.